-Following a change in legislation in September 2005 there is a potential debt on the employer that could be levied by the Trustee of the Plan.
-The Trustee's current policy is that it only applies to employers with pre-October 2001 liabilities in the Plan.
+Following a change in legislation in September 2005 there is a potential debt on the employer that could be levied by the Trustee of the Plan and The Pensions Act 2011 has more recently altered the definition of Series 3 of the Growth Plan so that a liability arises to employers from membership of any Series except Series 4.
 The debt is due in the event of the employer ceasing to participate in the Plan or the Plan winding up.